 Set the hook and keep the fish firmly on the line

 How can we capture and hold those slippery images and bizarre stories in our conscious minds?
 Again, it depends on how much you show willing.
-If you are interested, the dreamer within will help you remember your dreams.
+If you are interested, the dreamer within helps you remember your dreams.
 With consistent curiosity, they become vivid, insistent and virtually unforgettable.

 Watch out for dream slither: if you get complacent or think about other things, the dream goes slip-sliding way!
 We fool ourselves into believing we will remember—not so!
-One lapse of attention and the images vanishes: a wave of the unconscious has sucked the fish back into the ocean.
+One lapse of attention and the images vanish: a wave of the unconscious sucks the fish back into the ocean.
 If that happens, best let it go: there are always more fish in the sea.

 Not all fish are equal: some are little sprats, some are a good size and some are big fish!

 The Little Sprats—Many of our dreams are small and somewhat devoid of nourishment.
 I call these fleeting, disjointed images that reflect waking experience, surface dreams.
 After an exciting action movie, my dreaming brain replays some of the scenes as if cannot let go of the story.
-If I am upset, my sleep is superficial and my mind filled with transient images.
+If I am upset or distracted, my sleep is superficial and my mind filled with transient images.

-When confronted with unfamiliar and emotionally charged events—a new job, a conflict with a loved one, a big decision—we get caught in surface dreams that repeat and repeat.
-If that happens, I wake myself up and sit quietly; then my dreams tend to shift to a deeper, more soothing pattern.
+When confronted with unfamiliar and emotionally charged events—a new job, a conflict with a loved one, a big decision—we get caught in a surface dream that repeats and repeats.
+If that happens, I wake myself up and sit quietly; my dream tends to shift to a deeper, more soothing pattern.
 My unconscious had got stuck and needed me to consciously ‘reset’ my mind.
 Toss those little sprats back into the water and get ready for a better catch!